 First action

 Treat within 24 hours of identification.
-Fungal infections that reach the gill filaments or cover more than 30 percent of the body surface are EMERGENCY VET cases.
+Fungal infections that reach the gill filaments or cover more than 30 percent of the body surface are emergency vet cases.
 Untreated Saprolegnia is lethal.
-The fungus guide covers identification photos, full treatment protocols, and recurrence prevention.
+The axolotl fungus guide covers identification photos, full treatment protocols, and recurrence prevention.
+The axolotl quarantine guide covers the sick-tub setup that is the universal first-line response for fungal cases.

 Why it happens